Janet Yellen: Personal life

-Yellen is married to George Akerlof, an economist who is a university professor at the McCourt School of Public Policy at Georgetown University and Koshland Professor of Economics Emeritus at the University of California, Berkeley, as well as 2001 Nobel Memorial Prize in Economic Sciences laureate.
-Yellen and Akerlof first crossed paths at the Fed in the fall of 1977 and wedded in June 1978, less than a year after meeting.
-Their son Robert Akerlof, was born in 1981 and is also an economist.
-He graduated with a bachelor of arts summa cum laude with special distinction in economics and mathematics from Yale University in 2003, and received a Ph.D. in economics from Harvard University in 2009, where he was a presidential scholar.
-Robert is an associate professor of economics at the University of Warwick.
+Yellen is married to George Akerlof, an economist who is a university professor at the McCourt School of Public Policy at Georgetown University and Koshland Professor of Economics Emeritus at the University of California, Berkeley, as well as a 2001 Nobel Memorial Prize in Economic Sciences laureate.
+The couple met in the fall of 1977, became engaged by that December, and married in June 1978, less than a year after meeting.

+Their son, Robert Akerlof (born 1981), is a fellow economist.
+He received a bachelor's summa cum laude in economics and mathematics from Yale University in 2003 and earned his Ph.D. in economics from Harvard University in 2009, where he was a Presidential Scholar.
+After two years as a postdoc at MIT, and 14 years at the University of Warwick as an assistant and associate professor of economics, in 2024, he became a full professor of economics at the UNSW Business School in Sydney.

-Yellen and Akerlof have often collaborated on research, including topics such as poverty, unemployment and a paper on the costs of out-of-wedlock childbearing.
+Yellen and George Akerlof have often collaborated on research, including topics such as poverty, unemployment and a paper on the costs of out-of-wedlock childbearing.
 One of their most discussed papers at Berkeley, on why lower wages sometimes lead to lower employment, came from the personal experience of hiring a nanny for the first time.
 Yellen says Akerlof has been her biggest intellectual influence.
 Both frequently state that their lone disagreement is that she is a bit more supportive of free trade than he is.

 Yellen has an estimated net worth of $20 million, accrued from stock holdings, speaking engagements, and various government and academic positions.
-In February 2021, she divested holdings in corporations including Pfizer, ConocoPhillips and AT&T, among others, when she assumed the public office of U.S. Treasury Secretary.
+Upon taking office as U.S. Treasury Secretary, she divested her shares including those in Pfizer, ConocoPhillips, and AT&T, among others.

-Yellen inherited from her mother a valuable collection of postage stamps worth between $15,000 and $50,000.
-Despite this, she doesn’t collect them on her own.
+Yellen inherited from her mother a collection of postage stamps worth between $15,000 and $50,000.
+She doesn't collect them on her own.

 In popular culture

-"Who's Yellen Now?" is a song by musician Dessa, commissioned by Marketplace, following the joking suggestion by then-President-elect Biden that Lin-Manuel Miranda should write a Hamiltonesque musical about Yellen, reflecting the historic nature of her nomination as nation's first female treasury secretary, on December 1, 2020.
+"Who's Yellen Now?" is a song by Dessa, a member of the indie hip-hop collective Doomtree and contributor to The Hamilton Mixtape.
+Marketplace commissioned the song after then-President-elect Biden announced his intention to nominate Yellen as the nation's first female Treasury Secretary and joked that Lin-Manuel Miranda should write a Hamiltonesque musical about her.
+In addition, The Late Show with Stephen Colbert premiered a parody of Hamilton's opening song about Yellen.

-On NBC's sketch comedy show Saturday Night Live, Yellen has been parodied by actress Kate McKinnon since 2021.
+On NBC's sketch comedy show Saturday Night Live (SNL), Yellen was parodied by SNL cast member Kate McKinnon in 2021.